Transient Reward Approximation for Continuous-Time Markov Chains

 Constructing the model using MTBDDs seems not to be problematic, but the subsequent analyses cannot be performed successfully.
-The sparse-matrix and the hybrid method fail at some point, because they rely on an explicit representation of the state space and thus run out of memory.
-Also the MTBDD-based value iteration fails at some point, and works rather slowly.
-The reason is probably that during the value iteration a large number of different non-terminal nodes appear, which make the MTBDD complex and thus large and slow to operate on.
+The sparse-matrix and the hybrid method fail at some point, because they rely on an explicit representation of the state space, and thus run out of memory.
+Also, the MTBDD-based value iteration fails at some point, and works rather slowly.
+The reason for this failure is probably that, during the value iteration, a large number of different non-terminal nodes appear, which make the MTBDD complex, and thus large and slow to operate on.
 Detailed information about the performance of \PRISM on this case study is given in \reftab{cluster_detailed_prism}.

-By $|S|$ and $|R|$ we give the approximate number of states and transitions, resp., of the original CTMC model.
-For each of the three \PRISM engines we give the runtime (columns ``Time'') and memory consumption (columns ``Memory'') for computing the expected rewards.
-An entry ``\timelimit'' means that \PRISM did not terminate within 160,000 seconds, an entry ``\memlimit'' that more than 60\,GB of memory are required to complete the analysis.
+By $|S|$, and $|R|$, we give the approximate number of states, and transitions, resp., of the original CTMC model.
+For each of the three \PRISM engines, we give the running time (columns labelled with Time), and memory consumption (columns labelled with Memory) for computing the expected rewards.
+An entry of \timelimit{} means that \PRISM did not terminate within 160,000 seconds, while an entry of \memlimit{} indicates that more than 60\,GB of memory are required to complete the analysis.